 While I do prefer my games as bug-free as humanly possible, this jam certainly has potential… for craziness, that is.
 There have been jams about storytelling, low resolutions, public domain(ing), and even a bunch of arbitrary ones, so why did it take so long for someone to start one about glitches?
 Probably because of glitches!

 Seriously though, this is why I’m such a huge fan of game jams in general.
-The crazy ideas organizers come up for them tends to range from “oh wow” to “WHAT IS GOING ON?!”, the latter obviously being my favorite; needless to say, Glitch Jam falls into that very category.
+The crazy ideas organizers come up with for them tend to range from “oh wow” to “WHAT IS GOING ON?!”, the latter obviously being my favourite; needless to say, Glitch Jam falls into that very category.

 The rules for this particular jam are few and simple.
 You have until June 30th (12 am EST) to create and submit a game, featuring glitches in one form or another.
 This can be in terms of gameplay, visuals or, heck, whatever you can think of – if it can be glitched into a glitch, then a glitch it is… or something along those lines.
 Oh, and voting will take place, as cast by the community, spanning one full week upon jam completion.